 For these reasons, it’s often better to choose a professional registered service agent.
 At ZenBusiness we’re ready to help you.
 Consider our registered agent service to take this requirement off of your shoulders.

-File your Articles of Incorporation with South Dakota
+Step 4: File your Articles of Incorporation with South Dakota

 Once you’ve chosen a name and a registered agent, it’s time to file the Articles of Incorporation for your nonprofit corporation.
 The form can be found and filed online.
 The application requires the following: